Barnes Private Office are real estate specialists in super prime property sales and lettings in Henley on Thames

 Finding the perfect outfit for Henley Royal Regatta is easy, with a number of premier fashion boutiques, including Anna’s Wardrobe, Noa Noa and Frivolity for women, and bespoke blazer shop, Collier and Robinson, for men.
 The many bookshops of Henley on Thames, such as Jonkers, Richard Way Books and Bell Bookshop are perfect for picking up the latest hardback or a rare first edition, while children will adore the Asquith Teddy Bear shop.

-For information on some of the world’s finest properties to buy, let or rent in Henley on Thames please visit our Barnes Private Office in 8 Broadstone Place, London, W1U 7EP or call: +44 (0)20 7935 5797
+For information on some of the world’s finest properties to buy, let or rent in Wentworth please contact Barnes Private Office at 128 Wigmore Street, London, W1U 3SA or call T: +44 (0)20 7935 5797